 Back issues VioletsFun newsletter:

 Each issue features new or sale items listed on our catalog, notices of upcoming events and important dates, and cultural information and advice.
 Also, fun contests and prize winners.
 Back issues can be seen here.
 Though content is same, appearance here differs from the original newsletter (the format is somewhat different).
-Issues here are in pdf format.
+Issues here are in pdf format and can be printed out.

 Current issues e-mailed (usually) monthly, to subscribers.
 To subscribe visit our online catalog and enter your email address in the field provided.